Meet our Science Ambassadors

 I've really enjoyed the variety and scope that I’ve experienced with my subjects, as well as practical components such as field trips and camps to locations outside of Melbourne.
-I’ve also been able to follow my passion and carry out a number of research-focussed subjects in my third year, meaning that I’ve been able to enjoy my time studying while still gaining useful skills for after graduation.
+I’ve also been able to follow my passion and carry out a number of research-focused subjects in my third year, meaning that I’ve been able to enjoy my time studying while still gaining useful skills for after graduation.

 Kok Loong Chu

 "I was inspired to pursue Veterinary Medicine by my passion for animals and the innate desire to want to see all animals in their best health." -Kok Loong